testingbot/karma-testingbot-example/README.md

 To use Karma with TestingBot, make sure you have the 2 environment variables TESTINGBOT_KEY and TESTINGBOT_SECRET set.
 To obtain a key and secret, sign up for free [here](https://testingbot.com)).

-Once this is set up, you can run these same tests on TestingBot with `karma start karma.conf-ci.js`.
+Once this is set up, you can run these same tests on TestingBot with:
+`karma start karma.conf-testingbot.js`

 This will start a TestingBot tunnel automatically and run the tests on the TestingBot browser grid.
 Once the test completes, you'll see the test in the TestingBot member area.